chroma9/Phasmoguide/README.md

 After a Hunt, successful or not, a Ghost cannot Hunt again for another 25 seconds minimum.

 ### Common Misconceptions
-There are things that many players believe that are incorrect due to past information or rumors.
+There are things that many players believe, that are incorrect, due to past information or rumors.
 Here is the corrections of some of these rumors.
 - Ghosts cannot see your Flashlight.
 - Ghosts cannot hear you speak.
 - Wraiths cannot see through walls and doors.